-- a) be executed by the Recipient. - b) have the following input:

-Log Status Response created at Step 3.4.3.2.3.3;

-- c) have the following output: none; - d) execute the following:

-a Log Status Reply PDU as defined in 5.6.1.2 shall be created and transmitted to the Initiator using the interface specified in section 4.
+- a) be executed by the Recipient. - b) have the following input: Log Status Response created at Step 3.4.3.2.3.3; - c) have the following output: The Log status reply transmitted to the Initiator; - d) execute the following: a Log Status Reply PDU as defined in 5.6.1.2 shall be created and transmitted to the Initiator using the interface specified in section 4.